pratap-panabaka/gse-gdm-extension/README.md

 ﻿# gdm-extension

 > [!CAUTION]
->Please note that this extension is experimental and is continously monitored on Arch Linux with gnome-shell ~~v45~~ ~~v46~~ ~~v47~~ ~~v48~~ v49.
+> Please note that this extension is experimental and is continously monitored on Arch Linux with gnome-shell ~~v45~~ ~~v46~~ ~~v47~~ ~~v48~~ v49.
+>
 > Rarely tested on Ubuntu and Debian.
 >
->Though this extension is being tested since Dec 2023, In very very rare case there could be a chance of being unable to reach even to TTY.
+> Though this extension is being tested since Dec 2023 and in very very rare case there could be a chance of being unable to reach even to TTY.
 In such a case, a bootable USB is required to remove this extension.
-So please make sure you have a bootable USB and some experience on how to mount drives and remove files with command line.
-This gdm-extension installs at
+> So please make sure you have a bootable USB and some experience on how to mount drives and remove files with command line.
+>
+> Installation path:
 >```
 >/usr/local/share/gnome-shell/extensions/gdm-extension@pratap.fastmail.fm
 >```